pytorch/pytorch.github.io/_posts/2018-04-22-0_4_0-migration-guide.md

 * Deprecation of the ``volatile`` flag
 * ``dtypes``, ``devices``, and Numpy-style ``Tensor`` creation functions
 * Writing device-agnostic code
+* New edge-case constraints on names of submodules, parameters, and buffers in ``nn.Module``

 ## Merging [``Tensor``](http://pytorch.org/docs/0.4.0/tensors.html) and ``Variable`` and classes